Jpease1020/UI-Testing/PITCHME.md

     * A subset of true GUI Testing.

   *It should aim to:*

     * Execute the intended functionality of the application using the GUI
     * Check Error Messages are displayed correctly
 +++
   *It should not aim to:*

   * Check font sizes, colors, alignment, positioning ....

-    The above will lead to brittle tests subject to minor changes in screen design rather than focusing core application functionality
+    The above will lead to brittle tests subject to minor changes in screen design rather than focusing on core application functionality

     These latter aims should be reserved for manual testing.